Negotiating Debt Settlements With Collectors

 • offering a lump-sum settlement

-• negotiating improvement to your credit reports, and
+• negotiating improvement to your credit reports.

 Should I Negotiate With Debt Collectors to Settle My Debts?

-If you have money available and few unsecured debts, settling them for a lump sum or repaying them through a payment plan might be a good way to dig yourself out of a financial hole.
+If you have money available and only a few unsecured debts, settling them for a lump sum or repaying them through a payment plan might be a good way to dig yourself out of a financial hole.

-Consider Filing for Bankruptcy Instead
+When to Consider Filing for Bankruptcy

 If you have a lot of unsecured debt that you could get discharged (eliminated), bankruptcy might be a better choice.
 While your credit will take a major hit, it's probably already significantly damaged by your missed debt payments.

 The most common types of bankruptcy cases that individuals file are Chapter 7 and Chapter 13.

-A Chapter 7 bankruptcy case allows you to eliminate many types of debt.
+• Chapter 13.
 A Chapter 13 bankruptcy case allows you to restructure your debts through a supervised repayment plan.

-With a Chapter 7 bankruptcy case, you might be able to eliminate most of your unsecured debt, including medical bills and credit cards.
-You may also surrender real estate or vehicles you've financed if you don't want to keep those debts.
 With a Chapter 13 bankruptcy case, you repay a portion of your unsecured debts through the court-supervised repayment plan.
 Depending on your circumstances, you might be able to pay for your vehicle at a reduced rate and also save your home from foreclosure and the vehicle from repossession.

 As soon as you file for bankruptcy, an automatic stay goes into place.
 The stay prohibits most creditors and collectors from continuing collection activity against you.
 The automatic stay has the power to stop harassing phone calls, lawsuits, garnishments, repossessions, and foreclosures.